ajwdewit/pcse/doc/pcse_intro.rst

   of state variables and actions needed to finalize the simulation.

 * Input/Output is completely separated from the simulation model itself.
-Therefore PCSE models can easily read/write to and from files, databases, etc.
+Therefore PCSE models can easily read from and write to files, databases, etc.

 * Built-in testing of program modules ensuring integrity of the system